 “an example in the whispering category of typography, Prick Your Finger is a contemporary haberdashery in Bethnal Green……It’s signage is innovative, yet quiet in its content, process and display.
 Hand-spun typography has been made from the wool of Rough Fell sheep, the sturdiest mountain breed in Britain.
 Too rough a material to wear, it has been spun un-washed to produce typography that is full of lanolin that makes it waterproof.
 It is homemade: only a spinning wheel and a crochet hook was required, and no sign writer or manufacturer was required.
 Even the name “Prick Your Finger” pertains Sleeping Beauty falling asleep.”

-Susanna Edwards has clearly picked up on the strong themes of place which run through the branding and impetus of Prick Your Finger.
-When entering the shop, I always find myself thinking of the Lake District and the sheep breeds historically associated with that region – the Swaledale, the Herdwick and the Rough Fell.
-This association is not accidental; it has been forged through the frequent references to the area which appear on the Prick Your Finger blog.
-In terms of closing the gap, Rachael’s posts about the places where the stuff in her shop comes from give me the sense of being involved somehow in the future of those places and the importance of keeping the regional sheep breeds going, and of finding new, innovative markets for their unique, breed-specific WOOLS.
-I love how in posts like Swaledale Man, Rachael links the weather in the Lake district with life in the shop, building a fun snowman out of white balls of wool, and sharing her mother’s views on the snow up North; it seems a clever and imaginative way of reminding us where the WOOL comes from.
+Susanna Edwards clearly picked up on the strong themes of place which ran through the branding and impetus of Prick Your Finger.
+When entering the shop, I always found myself thinking of the Lake District and the sheep breeds historically associated with that region – the Swaledale, the Herdwick and the Rough Fell.
+This association is not accidental; it was forged through the frequent references to the area which appear on the Prick Your Finger blog.
+In terms of closing the gap, Rachael’s posts about the places where the stuff in her shop comes from gave me the sense of being involved somehow in the future of those places and the importance of keeping the regional sheep breeds going, and of finding new, innovative markets for their unique, breed-specific wools.
+I loved how in posts like Swaledale Man, Rachael linked the weather in the Lake district with life in the shop, building a fun snowman out of white balls of wool, and sharing her mother’s views on the snow up North; it seems a clever and imaginative way of reminding us where wool comes from.

 The issue of the energy expended in spinning yarn was explored through a contraption in which a bike was connected to a generator which was connected to an electronic spinning wheel.
 This meant that two people – the person cycling on the bike and the person spinning yarn at the wheel – could explore together the energy required to add a twist to WOOL and to turn it into yarn.
 Exuberantly designed sheets were available for noting ideas or impressions from participating within the temporary Wool Mill, and Rachael and Louise wore aprons emblazoned with an image of a historic carding machine from 1790, as if to identify their wearers as machines within the temporary wool mill.

 Explaining the entire process of Wool Production to everyone who came into the Stanley Picker Gallery and introducing people who had never used a spinning wheel or carded wool to the yarn-making process turned the installation into an experimental learning space for folk to explore questions surrounding production and consumption.
-It also linked up the physical landscape of London and its detested encircling Motorway with WOOL, which is almost exclusively presented as being from the countryside.
-This presentation of rarebreed sheep WOOL (the WOOL from inside the M25 is from Whitefaced Woodland sheep, grown at Mudchute Farm in London) as an urban material – to spin by cycling on a bike and listening to KRAFTWERK – is utterly unique amongst representations of the sheep-to-shawl idea.
-It fuses the energy and coolness of PUNK with the agricultural heritage of the UK – much in the same way that Rachael often posts about punk bands, right beside her posts about WOOL and art projects on the Prick Your Finger blog.
+It also linked up the physical landscape of London and its detested encircling Motorway with wool, which is almost exclusively presented as being from the countryside.
+This presentation of rare-breed sheep wool (the wool from inside the M25 is from Whitefaced Woodland sheep, grown at Mudchute Farm in London) as an urban material – to spin by cycling on a bike and listening to Kraftwerk – is utterly unique amongst representations of the sheep-to-shawl idea.
+It fuses the energy and coolness of punk with the agricultural heritage of the UK – much in the same way that Rachael often posted about punk bands, right beside her posts about wool and art projects on the Prick Your Finger blog.

-The aesthetic of Rachael and Louise and Prick Your Finger make the ideas they are purveying palatable to folk who might resent the decree from on high that they ought to wear more WOOL, and – crucially – makes wool relevant to the people who might not know that guild meetings and agricultural rare-breed shows exist.
-Prick Your Finger offers an alternative perspective on WOOL to its rural associations with Tweedy britches and green pastures and suggests that we can keep traditions alive without being traditional.
+The aesthetic of Rachael and Louize and their amazing Prick Your Finger project made the ideas they were purveying palatable to folk who might resent the decree from on high that they ought to wear more WOOL, and – crucially – made wool relevant to the people who might not know that guild meetings and agricultural rare-breed shows exist.
+Prick Your Finger offered an alternative perspective on wool to its rural associations with Tweedy britches and green pastures and suggested that we can keep traditions alive without being traditional.

-As with the importance of keeping all our diverse, individual sheep breeds alive, so is it necessary to have a culture of WOOL which is rich and multi-faceted.
-Prick Your Finger and all of the labours of Rachael Matthews and Louise Harries give us new ideas about what we can do with WOOL and bring the debate about its production and consumption into unexpected places.
+As with the importance of keeping all our diverse, individual sheep breeds alive, so is it necessary to have a culture of wool which is rich and multi-faceted.
+Prick Your Finger and all of the labours of Rachael Matthews and Louize Harries gave us new ideas about what we can do with wool and brought the debate about its production and consumption into unexpected places.

-I absolutely do not have it in my being to knock endeavours focussed around promoting WOOL for what it is in any sense at all.
-However I can’t help wondering just a little bit whether the Prince of Wales knows about Prick Your Finger, and about the reply sent from Buckingham Palace to Rachael Matthews when she wrote to tell the Queen about the Cast Off Knitting Club, instigated in Central London in 2000.
+I can’t help wondering just a little bit whether the Prince of Wales knows about Prick Your Finger, and about the reply sent from Buckingham Palace to Rachael Matthews when she wrote to tell the Queen about the Cast Off Knitting Club, instigated in Central London in 2000: